ymagulagama/MusalaSoftDroneApplication/README.md

 ## Running Tests

-This project build using .NET 6.0 and visual studeo 2022. using SwaggerUI can test.
+This project build using .NET 6.0 and visual studio 2022. using SwaggerUI can test.

 ## Github Repo Url